Quick Links

 Feel free to send your thoughts regarding these vision and goals to LCwaterplan@co.larimer.co.us

-The Water Master Plan team has come up with a list of risk categories and associated risk criteria to help understand what the challenges are and what Larimer County can do to keep water flowing strong for everyone, and everything, that depend on it.
+The Water Master Plan team has come up with a list of risk categories and associated risk criteria (in this context, also known as vulnerabilities) to help understand what the challenges are and what Larimer County can do to keep water flowing strong for everyone, and everything, that depend on it.
 Though the work in the Water Master Plan will help identify strategies to mitigate risks to our watersheds, we have put together a list of prioritized risks that Larimer County hopes to address:

 Larimer County is taking foundational steps on strategic goals to: